Issue 17

-Launch Event: Hinterland Climate Writing Special
+Issue 14 Launch Event: Climate Writing Special

-Join us on Thursday 21st March to celebrate the launch of Hinterland's special issue on climate writing, published in collaboration with UEA’s Critical Decade for Climate Change project.
-This special issue features creative non-fiction writing by a host of writers who confront the most pressing subject of our time, addressing topics as varied as forest fires in New Mexico, frogs in Australia, rivers in Manchester, or the effects of human activity and the Anthropocene.
-The launch event is in collaboration with UEA and will feature readings by issue contributors David Howe, Millie Prosser, Clara Kubler and guest editor Iona Macduff, as well as special guests Elizabeth Lewis Williams and Jos Smith.
+This special issue featured creative non-fiction writing by a host of writers who confront the most pressing subject of our time, addressing topics as varied as forest fires in New Mexico, frogs in Australia, rivers in Manchester, or the effects of human activity and the Anthropocene.
+The launch event was in collaboration with UEA and featured readings by issue contributors David Howe, Millie Prosser, Clara Kubler and guest editor Iona Macduff, as well as special guests Elizabeth Lewis Williams and Jos Smith.

 About ClimateUEA and The Critical Decade for Climate Change (CDCC)